 Step 2: Take time to get inspired.

 There are loads of places to find inspiration for your water feature – the Internet, magazines and TV gardening programs or specialist pond programs such as ‘Pond Stars’.
 Live gardening shows are another way to gather ideas and see how the design will look in-situ.
-Water is always featured at RHS Chelsea and our feature definitely created a great deal of interest when it was awarded a silver medal in 2014.
+Water is always featured at RHS Chelsea and our unusual water feature definitely created a great deal of interest when it was awarded a silver medal in 2014.

 This step may take you the longest as there are lots of options and design elements to consider.
 For example: